jonnonz1/nz-statute-book/acts/public/2003/maori-television-service-te-aratuku-whakaata-irirangi-maori-act-2003.md

 ### 24 Immunity of directors and employees
-(1) A director or employee of the Service is not personally liable— (a) for any liability of the Service by reason only of being a director or employee; or (b) to any person (other than the Service) for any act or omission by him or her in the performance or the intended performance of the functions or duties or the exercise or intended exercise of the powers of the Service, unless done in bad faith.
+(1) A director or employee of the Service is not personally liable— (a) for any liability of the Service by reason only of being a director or employee; or (b) to any person (other than the Service) for any act or omission by him or her in good faith in the performance or the intended performance of the functions or duties or the exercise or intended exercise of the powers of the Service.
 (2) The Service is liable for any act or omission for which, but for this section, the director or employee of the Service would have been liable in person.

-### 25 Indemnity for directors and employees
+### 25 Indemnities for directors and employees
-The Service may indemnify a director or employee for costs incurred by him or her in a proceeding— (a) that relates to acts or omissions by him or her in good faith in the performance or intended performance of the functions of the Service; and
+The Service may indemnify a director or an employee for costs incurred in defending or settling any claim or proceedings relating to acts or omissions by the director or employee done, or omitted to be done, in good faith in—
-  (b) in which judgment is given in his or her favour or in which he or she is acquitted or that is discontinued.
+  (a) the performance or intended performance of the Service's functions or duties; or (b) the exercise or intended exercise of the Service's powers.

+### 25A Insurance for liability of director
+(1) The Service may, directly or indirectly, pay the costs of insurance for a director in relation to his or her acts done, or omitted to be done, in good faith in—
+  (a) the performance or intended performance of the Service's functions or duties; or (b) the exercise or intended exercise of the Service's powers.
+(2) The Service must not pay the costs of insurance for acts or omissions that are— (a) done, or omitted to be done, in bad faith; or (b) not related to the performance or intended performance of the Service's functions or the exercise or intended exercise of the Service's powers.

+### 25B Saving of judicial protections from liability
+A Judge who is appointed as a director has the same immunities and limitations or other protections from liability when acting as a director as he or she would have as a Judge.

+**Delegation by board**

 ### 26 Ability to delegate
-(1) Subject to subclause (4), the board may delegate any of the functions, powers, or duties of the Service or the board, either generally or specifically, by resolution and written notice to any of the following persons:
+(1) The board may, by resolution and written notice to the relevant person or persons, delegate any of the functions, powers, or duties of the board or the Service, either generally or specifically, to any of the following:
   (a) a director:
-  (b) the chief executive of the Service:
+  (b) the chief executive, an employee, or an office holder of the Service:
-  (c) a committee established by resolution of the board.
+  (c) a committee established by resolution of the board:
+  (d) any other person approved by a responsible Minister:
+  (e) any combination of persons listed in paragraphs (a) to (d).
 (2) A committee established for the purposes of subclause (1)— (a) must consist of at least—
     (i) 1 director appointed by the responsible Ministers; and